Gastón Sirino

-Leandro Gastón Sirino Rodríguez (born 22 February 1991) is a South African Uruguayan professional footballer who plays as a winger for South African Premier Division club Mamelodi Sundowns.
+Leandro Gastón Sirino Rodríguez (born 22 February 1991) is an Uruguayan professional footballer who plays as a winger for South African Premiership club Kaizer Chiefs.
+Gaston Sirino cemented his legacy in the Premiership while playing for Mamelodi Sundowns from 2018 to 2024, clinching seven league titles with 'The Brazilians'.

 Career

 Sirino is a former youth academy player of Peñarol.
+He made his professional debut with Rampla Juniors in 2011 and moved to Chile to join Unión San Felipe the next year.
+In Chile, he started playing at the Segunda División Profesional with the B-team of Unión San Felipe.

 In January 2017, he joined Bolivian club Bolívar.

 Sirino joined South African club Mamelodi Sundowns in January 2018.
 On 12 September 2020, he scored the winner in 2019–20 Nedbank Cup final against Bloemfontein Celtic.
 In reference to Mercedes-AMG, he is nicknamed as AMG among the Sundowns fans.

+Sirino received a South African passport in 2023, making him eligible to play for South Africa.